amankachhal99/userDataMS/README.md

 ## Guidelines For Usage
 Following are the step to be followed to start the application.
+* For the convinence a build folder has been checked-in as part of the project which contain the build of the MS for local profile.
+This jar can be used to run the MS locally.https://github.com/amankachhal99/userDataMS/tree/master/build
 * Open command prompt on the jar location.
 * Execute the command to start the jar.
 	`java -jar userdatams-0.0.1-SNAPSHOT.jar`
 * The application should be able to start itself successfully.Look for below log to confirm that application has started successfully.